 40. Tradevo

-At Tradevo they take care of the details and require the technique and care that their dishes require, elaborations with a southern flair that, as their name indicates, bring together tradition and evolution.
+In Tradevo they take care of the details and precise technique and pampering that require their dishes, elaborations with a southern air that, as its name indicates, agglutinate tradition and evolution.
 A menu of high quality dishes, prepared and presented in a casual yet sophisticated way to share.

 📍 Cuesta del Rosario, 15 | Diego Martínez Barrio, 10